-Located on Arizona State University’s Downtown Phoenix campus, the Cronkite School leads the way in journalism education with its innovative use of the teaching hospital model, for which it has received international acclaim.
-The school’s full-immersion professional programs give students opportunities to practice what they’ve learned in intensive real-world settings under the guidance of top-flight professionals.
+Located on Arizona State University’s Downtown Phoenix campus in a state-of-the-art media complex, the Cronkite School leads the way in journalism education with its innovative use of the teaching hospital model, for which it has received international acclaim.

 Arizona PBS, one of the nation’s largest public television stations, is part of Cronkite, making it the largest media outlet operated by a journalism school in the world.
 Arizona PBS serves as a hub for the Cronkite School’s full-immersion professional programs and a testing ground for new approaches in journalism.

 Students get hands-on experiences in 15 intensive, full-immersion professional programs that produce news, information and community engagement on critical issues for the state, region and nation.
 They report on the most important issues of the day from public affairs news bureaus in Phoenix and Washington, D.C., and cover both news and sports from a Los Angeles bureau.
 Other immersion programs focus on digital audiences, public relations, bilingual news, health journalism, television production, digital innovation and entrepreneurship.
 Students in the Carnegie-Knight News21 program produce major projects on issues critical to Americans, and students in the Howard Center for Investigative Journalism pursue investigations that reveal wrongdoing and serve the public good.